countr/website/content/docs/03-premium.md

 Upgrade to Premium and get access to these exclusive features:

-* Premium bot with less downtime, faster response time, and faster startup time during outages
+* Access to the Countr Premium bot with less downtime, faster response times, and faster startups after outages
 * Early access to new beta features
 * Premium support on our support server, including a fancy role for your support
 * Live scoreboard that updates every five minutes